Koszul duality for operadic categories: Derivations and the cobar construction

-\begin{proof} Our proof follows the scheme of an analogous statement for algebras.
+\begin{proof} Our proof follows the scheme of the proof of an analogous statement for operad algebras~\cite[Proposition~12.3.11]{loday-vallette}.
 To avoid cumbersome but conceptually insignificant sign issues, we assume that $s=0$.
 The modification for a general $s$ is indicated at the end of the proof.
-Given a Markl operad $\Markl$, we make the componentwise direct sum $\Markl \oplus \Markl$ of the underlying collections an operad with the composition laws $\circ^\oplus_\phi$ given by
+Given a Markl operad $\Markl$, we give the component-wise direct sum $\Markl \oplus \Markl$ of the underlying collections the structure of an operad with composition laws $\circ^\oplus_\phi$ given by

 for $a',a'' \in \Markl(S),\ b',b'' \in \Markl(F)$, where $\circ_\phi$ is the composition law of $\Markl$ associated to an elementary morphism \redukce{$F\fib T \stackrel\phi\to S$}.
-Then clearly $\varpi : \Markl \to \Markl$ is a degree $0$ derivation if and only if the map $\id_\Markl \oplus \varpi: \Markl \to \Markl \oplus \Markl$ is a morphism of Markl operads.
+Then clearly $\varpi : \Markl \to \Markl$ is a degree $0$ derivation if and only if the map $(\id,\varpi): \Markl \to \Markl \oplus \Markl$ is a morphism of Markl operads.